FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-tutorial.rst

 Firely Auth is distributed as .NET Core 6 binaries and in a Docker image.
 For this introduction we will use the binaries.

 #.
 Install .NET Core 6 Runtime
 #.
-Download the zip file with Firely Auth binaries from
+Download the zip file with Firely Auth binaries from `the downloadserver <https://downloads.simplifier.net/firely-server/firely-auth-latest.zip>`_
 #.
 Extract the zip to a location from where you are allowed to execute the program.
 We will call this the 'bin-directory'.

-..
-    [TODO] add binary download site

 Step 2 - License
 ^^^^^^^^^^^^^^^^